code-kern-ai/refinery-template-functions/README.md

 - Lookups in lists or databases, such as a list of known organizations
 - General heuristics, such as grammar checks
 - Metadata-based functions, e.g. predicting on the value of other attributes
-- Crowd labeling (we're not going to focus on this here)

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.